Creativity, Design & Innovation Staff

 Research staff in the IDEAS Creativity, Design & Innovation theme:

-My research investigates the making of contemporary artworks/artefacts for public exhibitions that examine the extremes of reality/fantasy in relation to Scottish literature & history, locale, the autobiographical, apocrypha and place.
+Michael Agnew is a subject leader in printmaking whose research investigates extremes of reality/fantasy in relation to Scottish literature & history, autobiography, apocrypha and place.

 Amar is a course leader whose research interests include energy conservation, retrofitting, CAD and virtual reality.

-Andrew is a Lecturer for both Architecture and Architectural Technology courses.
-Research interests include live project teaching, contemporary refurbishment of traditional buildings, mid-century Scandinavian architecture and issues surrounding community engagement with architecture, in particular in rural locations.
+Andrew is a lecturer in Architecture and Architectural Technology respectively.
+Research interests include live project teaching, contemporary refurbishment of traditional buildings, mid-century Scandinavian architecture and community engagement with architecture.

 Research is focused around issues relating to placing art in public.